-Gift Ideas for a Child with Cerebral Palsy
+Gift Ideas: Toys for Kids with Cerebral Palsy

 That said, I think there are some great toys that naturally encourage movement and can align with therapy goals that are first and foremost FUN.
 Here is a list of a few toys we’ve purchased over the years that Maya has absolutely LOVED and played with for years.

 We bought her one when she was two and she still uses it at 8.
 It's been great for encouraging pulling to stand, standing, and fine motor skills.

 Melissa and Doug Grocery Cart

 This was hands down the best push toy we’ve ever found – sturdy and incredibly hard to tip over.
 Maya could never push those lightweight baby strollers; she needed much more support.
 This grocery cart was perfect.
 She even used it at school inside her preschool classroom instead of her walker to carry around materials, etc.

 This suction cup construction toy has about 100 different options for play.
 We loved sticking them to windows to encourage standing, tall kneeling, half kneeling to stand, etc.

 This bouncy horse is essentially a peanut ball.
 Maya used Rody mostly while watching TV.
 It was great for her core, balance, and leg separation but also a super fun bouncy toy.

 This is more of a seasonal gift, but when you live someplace where it snows for 6 + months out of the year as we do, a good sled is a must!
 We have a sled with a seat so Maya can be pulled in the snow when she gets tired.
 When she was younger and not able to ambulate in the snow, we could still pull her and carry on with a fun day of play.

 A Tricycle with Pedal Straps